dbcls/sparql-proxy/README.md

 sparql-proxy relays HTTP headers starting with `X-SPARQL-` received from backends.
 This is intended to pass through `X-SPARQL-MaxRows`, which is emitted from Virtuoso.

+Be careful, if you set `MAX_LIMIT` to a value smaller than `ResultSetMaxRows` configured in Virtuoso, sparql-proxy will issue a query such that Virtuoso will not return `X-SPARQL-MaxRows`.
+As a result, `X-SPARQL-MaxRows` will not be returned to the client.

 If you enabled the query splitting mode, this feature is disabled.
 This is because a single request to sparql-proxy is split into multiple requests to the backend, and it is not uniquely determined which response header should be returned.